Santosasantos/B5-Assignment1/README.md

 # TypeScript Deep Dive: Interfaces vs Types and Union & Intersection Types

-If anyone want to working with TypeScript or considering adopting it for your project, understanding its type system is crucial for writing robust, maintainable code.
+Typescript is made on the top of JavaScript but it's introducing the integration of more suitable advanced features which offering us to make our system more robust and maintainable.
 Today, we'll explore two fundamental aspects of TypeScript that often cause confusion among developers: the difference between interfaces and types, and the powerful concept of union and intersection types.

 ## Interfaces vs Types: Understanding the Nuances

-While interfaces and types can sometimes be used interchangeably in TypeScript, they have distinct characteristics that make them suitable for different scenarios.
+Though in typescript interface and Type alias uses like interchangeable but they have distinct characteristics that make them suitable for different scenarios.

 ### Key Differences